Asthma and COPD: What's the Difference, and Is There a Link?

-With asthma, this swelling is often triggered by something you’re allergic to, like pollen or mold, or by physical activity.
+With asthma, the swelling is often triggered by something you’re allergic to, like pollen or mold, or by physical activity.
 COPD is the name given to a group of lung diseases that include emphysema and chronic bronchitis.

 Emphysema happens when the tiny sacs in your lungs (called alveoli) are damaged.
 Chronic bronchitis is when the tubes that carry air to your lungs (bronchial tubes) get inflamed.
 Smoking is the most common cause of those conditions (and COPD).

-Who’s Likely to Have Asthma or COPD?
+Who’s Likely to Have Asthma, COPD, or ACO?

 People who smoke or breathe in pollution or chemicals at work for many years have higher chances of having COPD.
 That's why the condition often starts in middle age or later in life.

 Asthma is sometimes caused by gene changes that are passed down through families.
 If one of your parents has the disease, you're more likely to have it.
-Symptoms often start in childhood.

 Since asthma and COPD both make your airways swell, they both can cause:

 Your doctor will also want to do a test called spirometry that checks how well your lungs work.
-You’ll blow into a mouthpiece and a machine will measure how much air you can blow out and how fast you can do it.
+You’ll blow into a mouthpiece, and a machine will measure how much air you can blow out and how fast you can do it.

 If your doctor thinks you have asthma, they might ask you to breathe in a medicine called a bronchodilator and take the spirometry test again.
 If you have asthma, your lungs should work better after you take the medicine.